The Vermont Statutes Online

-(b) No on-premise or exempt sign may be erected if it is so located as to be readable primarily from a limited access facility.
+(b) No on-premises or exempt sign may be erected if it is so located as to be readable primarily from a limited access facility.

-(c) No on-premise sign, residential directional or exempt sign may be erected or maintained which:
+(c) No on-premises sign, residential directional, or exempt sign may be erected or maintained that:

-(1) Advertises activities which are illegal under any state or federal law applicable at the location of the sign or of the activities.
+(1) Advertises activities that are illegal under any State or federal law applicable at the location of the sign or of the activities.